• Skip to primary navigation

 Meatball Process Shot 1

-• Begin forming the meatballs using about 1 heaped tbsp of the mixture for each meatball.
+• Begin forming the meatballs using about 1 heaped tablespoon of the mixture for each meatball.
 Ground chicken is significantly less firm than ground beef, so the mixture will feel really soft.
 Place meatballs on baking sheet. lined with parchment paper.

 Meatball Process Shot 2